9 Serious Conditions That Can Feel Like Heartburn

 Esophagitis, or inflammation of the esophagus, can result from frequent acid reflux.
 This condition can in turn lead to more heartburn, as well as difficulty swallowing.

 The esophagus can also become inflamed from taking certain painkillers and osteoporosis medications, particularly if the pills are taken without water, allowing them to remain in the esophagus.
+In rarer cases, certain infections and radiations can cause the condition, according to the National Center for Biotechnology Information (NCBI).

 RELATED: 10 Reasons You Have a Sore Throat